Best Cash-Out Auto Refinance Loans in 2026

 Personal loan

-May be best if you need cash and don’t qualify for a lower APR on your auto loan.
+Best if you need cash and don’t qualify for a lower APR on your auto loan

 Like a cash-out auto refinance, personal loans provide a lump sum of cash that you can use for nearly anything.
-Personal loans, however, have nothing to do with your car.
-That is, as long as your personal loan is unsecured (most are).
+Most personal loans have nothing to do with your car, although some lenders may allow you to use your car as collateral to get a lower rate.

 A personal loan may pose less risk than a cash-out auto refinance.
 Your personal loan lender can’t repossess your car if you can’t pay back what you borrow.
 Even though you won’t lose your car, though, just one missed payment can cause a drastic drop in your credit score.

-How we chose the best cash-out auto refinance lenders
+How we chose the best cash-out auto refinance loans

-We reviewed more than 15 lenders that offer auto refinance loans to determine the overall best five lenders.
+We reviewed more than 15 lenders and loan platforms that offer auto refinance loans to determine the overall best five lenders.
 To make our list, lenders must offer cash-out auto refinance loans.
 From there, we prioritize lenders based on the following factors:

-LendingTree reviews and fact checks our top lender picks on a monthly basis.
+LendingTree regularly reviews and fact checks our top lender picks.
 Not all lenders we reviewed can be found on LendingTree’s loan marketplace.

 Frequently asked questions